 Individuals participating in glamping don’t want to “rough-it”, they expect modern luxuries in a rustic setting.
-If you’re unfamiliar with this term, glamping is a combination of glamorous and camping.
-For example, someone who glamps might have a bunk bed cot with down pillows and blankets, as opposed to a traditional camper who sleeps on a rocky floor.
+If you are unfamiliar with this term, glamping is a combination of glamorous and camping.

 A fantastic lunch for everyone from glamorous to extreme.